Man Group: RMF and Bernard Madoff

-Man Booker Prizes
+Man Booker Prize

 Man Group sponsored the Man Booker literary prize from 2002 to 2019.
 Described by The Telegraph as "...arguably the UK's most prestigious" literary prize, the £50,000 award was created in 1973 to increase the reading of quality fiction and attract "the intelligent general audience".

 Corporate responsibility

-Man Group supports various charitable initiatives focused on promoting education, which are run primarily through the Man Charitable Trust and the Man US Charitable Foundation:
+Man Group supports various charitable initiatives focused on promoting education, which are run primarily through the Man Charitable Trust and the Man US Charitable Foundation.

 Man Charitable Trust and the Man US Charitable Foundation

 Set up in 1978, The Man Charitable Trust is an independent registered charity that funds small to medium-size charities focusing on literacy and numeracy programmes.
 It also funds programmes in support of access to education for disadvantaged people.
 In 2019, Man Group launched the Man US Charitable Foundation to provide funding and volunteering opportunities in the US.
-In 2021, Man Group donated $4 million dollars to both charities.
+In 2021, Man Group donated $4 million to both charities.

-King's Maths School

-Man Group is a charitable supporter of King’s College London Mathematics School ('King's Maths School'), a specialist state-funded school for gifted mathematicians aged 16-19 that is run in partnership with King's College London.
-The school brings high quality mathematics education to students who have a particular aptitude and enthusiasm for the subject, and it offers a genuine access route for students who come from backgrounds that are often underrepresented in mathematical sciences.